 Many people ask the question: what is the difference between WhatsApp and Facebook messenger?
 Let's figure it out!

 Beyond all doubt, Facebook’s chat service is one of the best instant messaging apps for business and private purposes.
-Since launch in 2011, it has gained popularity, comparable to the demand for WhatsApp.
+Since its launch in 2011, it has gained popularity, comparable to the demand for WhatsApp.
 Its clean, light app interface is practical and user-friendly.

 BTW!
 As you remember, in 2014 the media giant Facebook acquired the WhatsApp messenger for an incredible $19 billion and clearly didn’t regret it.
 Of course!
 The number of active WhatsApp users has long exceeded a billion (1.3 billion in July 2017).

 Facebook and WhatsApp are similar, but both remain popular.
-The main difference between them is the fact that the Facebook messenger supplements the powerful social network, and Whatsapp exists as a separate app.
+The main difference between them is the fact that Facebook messenger supplements the powerful social network, and Whatsapp exists as a separate app.
 As you can see, these programs don't interfere with each other, moreover, they now belong to one company.
 There is something to think about, right?